Corry Brokken: After Eurovision

 Brokken was one of the most popular female singers in the Netherlands during the 1950s and 1960s, performing in the Sleeswijk Revue alongside Snip en Snap and scoring hits, some of which were translated chansons by Charles Aznavour.

 In 1976, Brokken served as the presenter of the Eurovision Song Contest, and in 1997, she announced the results of the Dutch vote for that year's contest.
 By that time she was no longer active as a singer.
 She had ended her musical career in 1973 to study law, after which she became a lawyer.
 She was later installed as a judge in 's-Hertogenbosch.
 In the 1990s she returned to the entertainment industry, performing on stage and recording a new album.
 She also wrote a column for the weekly women's magazine Margriet.

 Brokken died on 31 May 2016 at the age of 83.

 Personal

-Brokken was married three times and has a daughter, Nancy Sleeswijk.
+Brokken was married three times and had a daughter, Nancy Sleeswijk.